 Erdelatz said he found no surprises in the movies.
 “We’ll try and correct the mistakes made in that game before going on to the new stuff,” he said.
 “They performed well considering everything and we’re expecting considerable improvement by the time we play New York.”
 To that end, he held a surprise 90-minute scrimmage that focused on improving both the running and the passing game.

 Afterward, even more changes were made.
 Guard Charlie Kaaihue, a potential first-teamer who had been temporarily sidelined because of injury, was cut for what was reported as “disciplinary reasons.”
-The team also announced the signing of yet two more players, fullback Jim Varnado, and end Charles Moore.
+The team also announced the signing of yet two more players, fullback Jim Varnado, and end Charley Moore.
 Additionally, Erdelatz made an offensive line adjustment, moving Ron Sabal from right guard to right tackle, in place of Don Churchwell.
 Don Manoukian moved in to take Sabal’s spot at guard.
 And, finally, Varnado’s signing meant a move for Brad Myers from fullback to halfback.

 Hayward Daily Review